anicicn84/flights_project/README.md

 # README Nikola Anicic
 ## _Flight project_

+Returns the starting and ending destination from the list of possible fligts passed on in a json format from some request and returns a response in a form of a pair (start, end) if it can find it, otherwise and error.

 ## Cases
 - [['BEG', 'ZRH'], ['ZRH', 'BEG']] can be indesicive - return inconclusive result
 - [['BEG', 'ZRH'], ['ZRH', 'MNL'], ['MNL', 'BEG']] is okay, but cyclic graph, result: ['BEG', 'BEG']